nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/7_cancellation_shutdown.md

 JVM also supports to notice `UncaughtExceptionHandler` whenever a thread exits due to an uncaught exception.
 If no handler exists, the default behavior is to print the stack trace to `System.err`.

-You should at least leverage both above approaches to print error messages and the stack trace to the application log.
+You should at least leverage both one of these approaches to print error messages and the stack trace to the application log.
 If you need to perform some task-specific recovery actions such as rolling up the thread again, these techniques are also ideal.

 # 4. JVM shutdown